 Trustee Meetings attended Out of a possible

-A Adamo 2 5
+A Adamo 0 5

-R Chadwick, Chair until 12 December 2018 2 2

 S Devo, Headteacher and Accounting Officer 5 5

-A Dobson 3 5
+A Dobson, Vice Chair 4 5

 J Doherty 1 5

-J Reilly, Chair from 12 December 2018 5 5
+J Reilly, Chair 5 5

 T Roberts 5 5

-N Parker, Vice Chair from 12 December 2018 4 4
+N Parker 1 4

-A Sewell 0 5
+A Sewell 0 2

-The Resources and Audit (formerly Resources and Structures) Committee is a sub-committee of the main board of Trustees.
+The Resources and Audit Committee is a sub-committee of the main board of Trustees.
 Its purpose is to maintain a continuing review of the financial affairs of the Academy and to also act as its internal audit committee.
 The responsibilities of the committee include; reviewing and recommending to the full governing body the annual budget and business plan proposed by the Headteacher, monitoring of staffing structures and curriculum costs, overseeing health and safety and premises development plans, overseeing and reporting on the Trust's internal audit/scrutiny programme.